 For properties with three or more units, New York City law requires that building owners install and maintain window guards for apartments where a child age 10 years or younger lives.
 Every window in the apartment, except those leading to fire escapes, must have window guards.
 These metal or aluminum devices are designed to prevent children from falling out of windows.
 They are different from burglar bars.

-The law has several requirements:
+The law has several legal requirements:

 Window Guard Notices